harvardinformatics/snakemake-workshop/develop/index.md

 print(f"Found samples using regular python glob: {SAMPLES}")
 ```

-Then in your terminal, run `python glob_test.py` to double check that you are getting the right wild cards.
 If you have a more complicated file pattern that you want to match, LLMs are decent at generating regular expressions to capture the parts of paths that you are interested in.
 A combination of feeding the LLMs some sample file paths, the part you want to extract, and trial and error with a test script, is a good way to do more advanced globbing.

 ### Using samplesheets